Interesting Times

-Interesting Times is a fantasy novel by British writer Terry Pratchett, the seventeenth book in the Discworld series, set in the Aurient (a fictional analogue of the Orient).
+Interesting Times is a fantasy novel by British writer Terry Pratchett.
+It is the seventeenth book in the Discworld series and is set in the Aurient (a fictional analogue of the Orient).

-The title refers to the common myth that there exists a Chinese curse "may you live in interesting times".
+The title refers to the English expression, "may you live in interesting times", which is typically presented as a translation from a traditional Chinese curse.

 Plot

 Two gods, Fate and the Lady, oppose each other in a game over the outcome of the struggle for the throne of the Agatean Empire on the Counterweight Continent.

 The Patrician of Ankh-Morpork receives a demand that the "Great Wizzard" be sent to the distant Agatean Empire, and he orders Archchancellor Mustrum Ridcully of Unseen University to comply.
 As the spelling, "Wizzard," matches that on Rincewind's hat, the faculty decide to send him.
-Using the machine Hex, which has seemingly been augmenting its own infrastructure, they teleport him to the University from a desert island where he has been living since the events of Eric.
-They offer him the right to call himself a Wizard, which he never actually earned, if he will let them send him to Agatea; he agrees.
-Teleportation requires an exchange of mass, and they end up exchanging him with a very heavy live cannon (which they extinguish upon its arrival); this results in Rincewind arriving in Agatea at a very high speed, but he lands safely in a snowbank.
+Using the machine Hex, they teleport him to the University from a desert island where he has been living since the events of Eric.
+They offer him the right to call himself a Wizard, which he never actually earned, if he agrees to be sent to Agatea.
+Teleportation requires an exchange of mass, and they end up exchanging him with a very heavy live cannon (which they extinguish upon its arrival).
+This results in Rincewind arriving in Agatea at a very high speed, but he lands safely in a snowbank.